fedecan-ca/fedecan.ca/docs/en/announcements/2025-02-19-pixelfed_launch.md

 aside: false

 # Core Content Fields
-title: "Launch of pixelfed.ca"
+title: 'Launch of pixelfed.ca'
-summary: "We are excited to announce pixelfed.ca, a new Pixelfed instance run by Canadians and hosted in Canada.
-Pixelfed is a free and open-source alternative to image sharing platforms such as Instagram."
+summary: 'We are excited to announce pixelfed.ca, a new Pixelfed instance run by Canadians and hosted in Canada.
+Pixelfed is a free and open-source alternative to image sharing platforms such as Instagram.'

 # Publication Fields
 date: 2025-02-19